+Health insurance has made some drastic changes over the last few decades, but it is still possible to control your healthcare choices by choosing the right type of health insurance plan.
 Traditional Indemnity Health Insurance Plans are also referred to as “fee-for-service” plans.
-This is the traditional type of insurance that was what most health insurance companies offered to insurance consumers before the prevalence of PPO (Preferred Provider Organizations) and HMO (Health Maintenance Organizations).
+It is the traditional type of insurance that was what most health insurance companies offered to insurance consumers before the prevalence of PPO (Preferred Provider Organizations) and HMO (Health Maintenance Organizations).

 How It Works

 Indemnity health insurance works much like auto insurance in that you will pay your health insurance deductible before the insurance company picks up the remainder of your bill.
 This deductible amount will vary based upon the specific type of health insurance policy option you chose.

 With a traditional indemnity health insurance plan, you will be billed based upon usual, customary and reasonable fees (UCRs).
 These UCR—fixed fee amounts—are set by the insurer and monitored for necessary changes.
 They base the fee on the procedure and price ranges in the area.
 The UCR is the amount that the insurance company will pay for a specific disease, illness or medical procedure.

 You will want to check and see if a medical procedure or fee—such as plastic surgery, maternity, or other procedures—is covered by your particular type of medical insurance before having the procedure performed.
 In some cases, these procedures must be pre-authorized by your insurance company.
 If in doubt, give your insurance company a call and talk to a representative.

 You will then submit this bill to your insurance company, or in some cases, the health care provider will submit the bill to your insurance company as a courtesy.
 The insurance company will then pay its portion of the medical bill less your deductible based on the amount of the UCRs covered under your health insurance plan.